kjleopold/smart-store-kjleopold/README.md

   * Data model relationships support cross-filtering between categories, products, and regions for deeper analysis.
 ### 5. Results
 * Pie Chart – Total Sales by Region
-  * Insight: The East region contributes over 50% of total sales, dominating all other regions.
-  * Takeaway: The North region underperforms, making up less than 5% of sales.
+The East region contributes over 50% of total sales, dominating all other regions.
+The North region underperforms, making up less than 5% of sales.
 South and West contribute 22% and 15%, respectively.
 * Line Chart – Sales Trends Over Time (by Region)
-  * Insight: The South and West regions follow similar trends, with the West peaking one month later.
-  * Takeaway: The East region experiences a sharp drop in May, followed by a major rebound in June–July.
+The South and West regions follow similar trends, with the West peaking one month later.
+The East region experiences a sharp drop in May, followed by a major rebound in June–July.
 North remains stable.
 * Matrix – Product Sales by Region
-  * Insight: Laptops are the top-selling product in all applicable regions, even though they're not available in every region.
-  * Takeaway: Cables consistently underperform across the board.
+Laptops are the top-selling product in all applicable regions, even though they're not available in every region.
+Cables consistently underperform across the board.
 * Bar Chart – Product Category Sales by Region
-  * Insight: Electronics lead in every region except the North, where Clothing takes the top spot.
-  * Takeaway: Sports is the lowest-selling category in all regions.
+Electronics lead in every region except the North, where Clothing takes the top spot.
+Sports is the lowest-selling category in all regions.
 ![Screenshot](screenshots/olap_dashboards.jpg)
 ### 6. Suggested Business Actions
-Based on the analysis, the East region should be prioritized for continued investment, as it drives over 50% of total sales, while the North region may benefit from targeted marketing or promotional efforts to improve performance.
-The mid-year dip in East region sales suggests a need for proactive seasonal planning, and the similar trends in the South and West regions present an opportunity to coordinate inventory and campaign timing.
-High-performing products like laptops should be further promoted or bundled to increase value, while underperforming items like cables may require repositioning or removal.
-Electronics consistently lead across regions, while clothing performs best in the North and sports products underperform overall—indicating that regional product strategies should be refined to match demand patterns.
+Based on the analysis, the East region is clearly pulling in the most sales, over 50%, so it makes sense to keep investing there.
+The North, on the other hand, might need some extra attention, like targeted marketing or special promotions, to help boost its performance.
+There’s a noticeable dip in East sales around mid-year, so some seasonal planning could help smooth that out.
+The South and West show similar trends, which could be a great chance to sync up inventory and campaigns between them.
+Laptops are top sellers and could do even better with bundles or more promotion, while cables aren’t doing so hot and might need to be rethought.
+Electronics are strong across the board, clothing does especially well in the North, and sports gear is lagging everywhere—so product strategies should be adjusted based on what’s working where.
 ### 7. Challenges
 I had put in a lot of work to learn Power BI after the last module, so I didn't really run into any challenges or issues with this module.